TakuikaNinja/IPL-MAIN/README.md

 - This README file containing general information about the IPL.MAIN program and its interface.
 - IPL.ASM, which is a disassembly of the IPL.MAIN program.
 It targets [asm6f](https://github.com/freem/asm6f) and can be reassembled to an identical binary file.
+- IPL.lua, which is a Lua script for [Mesen2](https://www.mesen.ca/) which simulates the interface.
 - .gitignore, just so no one accidentally pushes binary files to the repository.

 # Links